rbowsley/lamplighthelp/source/16-7-2_Adding_and_Editing_Profile_Custom_Tabs_and_Fields.markdown

    - Which type of profiles it will be applicable to (both the type of {{person}} and the role.
 It is important that you fill these in, or the field will not be visible in any profiles.
    - The type of field required.
 For more on types of field see [16.7.1 Custom Fields in Profiles](/help/index/p/16.7.1).
    - Whether it is a required field (if you choose this option it will not be possible to edit the tab and save it without putting data in this field).
    - Whether to restrict the field to Managers and Admins.
-If you select this it means that  means that database operators with lower levels of access will not see these fields or be able to add data to them.
+If you select this it means that database operators with lower levels of access will not see these fields or be able to add data to them.
    - If you have more than one project, you have the option to share this new field across your projects.
    - If you have the Publishing Module, you can also specify whether data in this field should be published - although the profile will also need to be published before any data becomes available.
 See [28.1.0 Publishing Module Security](/help/index/p/28.1.0) for more information about the Publishing Module and the controls in place.
    - Click to save.
 The third panel will update showing the information added.

  ![New Field in Tab](16.7.2g.png)